 Coverage for uninsured motorists includes drivers without insurance, unregistered and stolen vehicles, and hit and run drivers that cannot be identified.
 The minimum amount of coverage that must be provided is $25,000 for one person and $50,000 for two or more people.
 However, to obtain the maximum protection, it is necessary to purchase coverage that equals the amount of your personal liability coverage.

 Underinsured Motorist Claims

 Supplemental underinsured coverage only covers up to the amount you purchase.
 This means that any coverage the other driver has is deducted from that amount.
-So, if you purchase $100,000 in underinsured coverage, and the other driver has the minimum of $25,000, you can file a claim up to $75,000.
-Moreover, if you intend to file an SUM claim, you must notify the insurance company “as soon as practicable,” otherwise the insurer will have a basis to deny the claim.
+So, if you purchase $100,000 in underinsured coverage, and the other driver has a minimum of $25,000, you can file a claim up to $75,000.
+Moreover, if you intend to file a SUM claim, you must notify the insurance company “as soon as practicable,” otherwise the insurer will have a basis to deny the claim.

 UM/SUM Claims Attorney In New York

 Being injured in an automobile accident is a traumatic experience which can be made worse if the other driver was uninsured or underinsured.
 Even if you have UM/SUM coverage, obtaining the full value of a claim can be difficult, and insurers often seek to deny these claims altogether.
 If you were involved in an accident with an uninsured or underinsured driver, the law office of Michael LoGiudice can help you obtain the maximum compensation.
 Fill out a contact form or call our office today.